The Penn State Health Children’s Hospital Approach to Pediatric Anesthesia

-Anesthesiologists are involved in the care of all children undergoing surgery or diagnostic procedures requiring anesthesia or sedation at Penn State Children’s Hospital.
+Anesthesiologists are involved in the care of all children undergoing surgery or diagnostic procedures requiring anesthesia or sedation at Penn State Health Children’s Hospital.
 Our anesthesiologists are board-eligible or board-certified and work closely with surgeons, radiologists and other physicians to provide the most appropriate and safe medical care for your child.
 We provide this service for children of all ages, from newborns to adolescents, 24-hours a day, seven-days a week.
 Some of our doctors are also part of the pediatric cardiac anesthesia team and some of our doctors provide care to pediatric patients at our affiliated ambulatory care center.

 When your child needs surgery or other diagnostic procedures, you want the peace of mind knowing skilled anesthesiologists, who have specialty training in pediatrics, are caring for your child.
 The Department of Anesthesiology and Perioperative Medicine provides a full range of services:

 - Surgical anesthesia for all types of routine or emergency pediatric surgery

 - Anesthesia for complex operations in children, including congenital heart surgery, craniofacial reconstruction, complex orthopedic spine surgery.